 The devoted tifosi descend on the track year after year to support their beloved Ferrari team, giving the weekend a special atmosphere.
 Its late place on the calendar in F1’s formative years means plenty of World Champions have been crowned here – including Giuseppe Farina, the first champion, in 1950.

 Universally loved by drivers and fans alike, it’s no surprise that the track has been ever-present on the calendar, aside from in 1980, when the Italian Grand Prix moved to the Imola circuit while Monza underwent renovation work.
-A new contract was recently signed that guarantees Monza’s place on the Formula 1 calendar until at least 2024.
+Monza has a contract in place to remain on the Formula 1 calendar until at least 2024.

 How to get there